Football: Aubameyang's hat-trick fires Dortmund into quarters

 "That was the perfect time for 'Auba' to get his hat-trick," said Dortmund coach Thomas Tuchel.
 "It was a sensational performance.
 I love goals like his first one because they need such good timing and Auba is always there with his nose for goal."

-Aubameyang is on 28 goals for the season as Dortmund reached the last eight in Europe for the first time since 2013/14.
+Red-hot Aubameyang has now hit 28 goals for the season as Dortmund reached the last eight in Europe for the first time since 2013/14.

 But it fell to US international Pulisic, who only turns 19 in September, to net the Germans' crucial second on 59 minutes, which put Dortmund ahead for the first time on aggregate.